-The fish and bird could together figure out where the water comes from that is crucial for the tree.
+The fish and bird could together figure out where the water comes from that are crucial for the tree.
 The elephant could use his strength to open up a “window” to look inside… You get the idea.

-As an aside: From this perspective it’s clear how problematic it is that students usually are only asked to “climb the tree” in exams.
+As an aside: From this perspective, it’s clear how problematic it is that students usually are only asked to “climb the tree” in exams.
 Many students who could contribute in other ways are filtered out.
-However this is a quite different story I don’t want to dive into here.
+However, this is a quite different story I don’t want to dive into here.

 So how could the situation be improved?